-Self-taught artist, Aparna Ram had an interest in illustrating from a very young age.
-An investment associate by profession, she spent several years working in the traditional finance sector in London before moving to work abroad in India.
-Although this work was rewarding, she felt herself missing home and moved back in 2014.
-She returned to the industry but most recently decided to step back from the 9 to 5 routine to pursue her interests and focus solely on cuckoo for colour .
+Self-taught artist, Aparna Ram of Cuckoo For Colour had an interest in illustrating from a very young age.
+An investment associate by profession, she spent several years working in the traditional finance sector in London before living and working abroad in India.
+Although this work was rewarding, she was missing home and returned to London in 2014 and decided to step back from the 9 to 5 routine to pursue her interests and focus solely on Cuckoo For Colour.

-When we stumbled across her Instagram account not too long ago, we instantly fell in love with her work and commissioned Aparna to create some beautiful fashion illustrations for our Lakmé Fashion Week Spring/Summer features.
+A few years back we stumbled upon Aparna’s Instagram and instantly fell in love with her creative illustrations.
+So much so, that we got her to create some beautiful fashion illustrations for our Lakmé Fashion Week Spring/Summer features.
 Much to her delight, her work instantly captured the attention of well-renowned Indian fashion designers such as Anushree Reddy.
-Aparna has also been painting bridal portraits which we think make for such unique gifts for your friends or family members to treasure for a lifetime.
+On the side, Aparna has also been experimenting with painting bridal portraits which we think make for such unique gifts for your friends or family members to treasure for a lifetime.

-Now well and truly in the thick of the new year, Aparna is keeping herself busy with exciting new projects in the pipeline.
+Now well and truly in the thick of the new year, Aparna is keeping herself busy with her new venture, Cuckoo For Colour and she has some exciting new projects in the pipeline.

 Who or what inspired you to begin painting?